 You end up with quicker and more secure deliveries with fewer packages dropped or delivered late, making the customer happy and increasing the retention rate.

-You get a less stressed employee that works in a more ergonomic and safe way, leading to less injuries, less sick leave and happier workers.
+You get a less stressed employee that works in a more ergonomic and safe way, leading to fewer injuries, less sick leave and happier workers.

 The business will handle every single package faster, cutting down both delivery time and costs.
 At this point, there really is no reason to not invest in wearables if you want to keep up with the competition.